edhzsz/MLUND/projects/smartcab/Report.md

 To model the agent and its enviroment I have chosen the following states:

-- Light
+- Light (2 states)
-- Oncoming
+- Oncoming (4 states)
-- Left
+- Left (4 states)
-- Next Waypoint
+- Next Waypoint (3 states)

 This produces a space of possible states of size 96 (2 x 4 x 4 x 3).

+To model the agent and its enviroment I have chosen the following states:

+- Light (2 states)
+- Oncoming (4 states)
+- Left_Straight (2 states)
+- Next Waypoint (3 states)

+This produces a space of possible states of size 48 (2 x 4 x 2 x 3).

 The Right state could be included in the future if it is found that there are other agents not following traffic rules.
 Including this state would increase the space size by 4 times.